Al0010/lottery-smart-contract/README.md

         _;
     }

-## Define the visibility function of players
+## Define the visibility function for the players
 Declare a public function that can be called by everyone and allows the players participating in the lottery to be displayed.

     function getPlayers() public view returns (address[]) {